-C: 3.2 to inspire and educate people in the principles of ecology and democratic socialism,
+C: 3.2 to inspire and educate people in “green” principles as listed in article 2, above;

-C: 3.3 to promote a society where environmental and social concerns are given precedence over short-term economic gain.
+C: 3.3 to promote a society where environmental and social concerns are given the same priority as economic concerns;

-C: 3.4 to stimulate thought and discussion between members about the future of democratic socialism and ecology, and to translate these discussions into positive action,
+C: 3.4 to stimulate thought and discussion among members in order to translate our principles into positive action;

-C: 3.5 to meet with and support environmentalists and democratic socialists in Canada and around the world,
+C: 3.5 to meet with and support environmentalists and democratic activists in Canada and around the world;

 C: 3.7 to work toward a society where all citizens are encouraged to share fully in a democratic process that is inclusive and transparent.

-C: 4.1 The GPS is composed of its members as a whole.
+C: 4.1 The SGP is composed of its members as a whole.

-C: 4.2 The Group is the basic organizational unit of the Green Party of Saskatchewan.
-A Group is a collective of people who have a sufficient sense of identity and community to be able to work together to achieve the aims of the GPS.
+C: 4.2 The Group is the basic organizational unit of the Saskatchewan Green Party.
+A Group is a collective of people who have a sufficient sense of identity and community to be able to work together to achieve the aims of the SGP.
 A Group may be people working together in a neighbourbood, constituency, at a place of work, with a community or popular organization, or around a particular issue.